 Today's sales organizations are under more pressure than ever to find new business opportunities.
 Management continues to raise the bar on sales quotas and emphasize productivity to boost the bottom line.
 Yet reduced territory sizes and greater market competition make it difficult for an individual sales representative to succeed.
 So-called sales intelligence products and services promise to help but ultimately come up short.
 In fact, intelligence turns out to be something of a misnomer.
 These tools, which take advantage of Web 2.0 social networking to generate contact databases, tend to lack data accuracy.

 What's needed is an entirely new kind of opportunity-alert solution that helps sales representatives identify and engage with smart sales targets--those that are more likely to progress through the sales pipeline.
-These new solutions must enable sales professionals to work smarter and reduce the time they spend on research and promotion by:Facilitating strategic engagement with prospects
+These new solutions must enable sales professionals to work smarter and reduce the time they spend on research and promotion by:Providing information on emerging sales opportunities in real time

 Why Traditional Sales Solutions Fall Short

 Over the past decade, enterprises have spent heavily on CRM and SFA to improve workflow and overall sales productivity.
 Some sales productivity gains have been made.
 CRM and SFA systems have streamlined areas such as pipeline management--the tracking, coordination, and administration side of the sales function.
 But these systems have not fundamentally changed the sales equation to make sales representatives more efficient.
 Specifically, the systems have not transformed sales from a quantity- to quality-driven process, thus have not enabled sales representatives to work smarter versus harder.
 In fact, the additional data entry steps imposed by CRM/SFA take time away from meeting with customers or making prospecting calls to further develop a pipeline.